-Sateguarding We work with people to understand what being safe means to them as well as with our partners on the best way to achieve this.
+We work with people to understand what being safe means to them as well as with our partners on the best way to achieve this.
 We concentrate on improving people's lives while protecting their right to live in safety, free from bullying, harassment, abuse, discrimination, avoidable harm and neglect.
 We make sure we share concerns quickly and appropriately.

-Evidence Categories Alongside people's experience and feedback from staff and leaders.
-The following evidence categories will be looked at: Observation staff curture (including how they deliver care, etaff culture and hobsidaure).
+Alongside people's experience and feedback from staff and leaders.
+The following evidence categories will be looked at:

-staff practice (including how they deliver care, staff culture and behaviours) Processes
+Staff tractice (including how they deliver one staff culture and habitations)

-- DoLS and Court of Protection (POA) records Mental Capacity Act records and training people's care records or clinical records - safeguarding policy, records and training
+- staff practice (including how they deliver care, staff culture and behaviours) Processes - DoLS and Court of Protection (POA) records Mental Capacity Act records and training people's care records or clinical records safeguarding policy, records and training